UPB-FILS-MA/upb-fils-ma.github.io/docs/project/2024/amalia.munteanu/index.md

 ### Week 6 - 12 May

 ### Week 7 - 19 May
  - This week I was able to finish the Hardware of my project and create the schematics of it using Kicad.
+ - I started working on the software part of my project.
+ - Started designing a shell in which I would be able to place my hardware and make it look more appealing to the public, by hiding the wires and the components such as the pico and buzzers.

 ### Week 20 - 26 May

 ## Hardware